-Australian court defers ruling on tobacco packagingApril 19th, 2012 in Health /
+Australian court defers ruling on tobacco packagingApril 19, 2012 in Medicine & Health / Health

 Australian judges hearing a legal challenge to new laws requiring plain packaging for cigarettes deferred their decision Thursday until a later date, yet to be decided.

 Four cigarette companies, led by British American Tobacco (BAT), have contested the new law in a High Court hearing, claiming it infringes their intellectual property rights by banning brands and trademarks from packets.